iaminh/GithubTrending/README.md

  - ipad optimalizations

 ## Final words
-- This should serve as a showcase of my general coding style and architectural selection... not as an example of production ready pixel perfect app.
+- This should serve as a showcase of my general coding style and architectural selection.
+Not as an example of a production ready app.